General Questions about Field Education

 What are the policies regarding University holidays, sick days and vacation days during an internship?
 GSSW does not require students to be at their internships during holidays officially observed by the University of Denver, except during fall quarter when students are expected to be at their internships into December (see the GSSW academic calendar for official dates).
 Agencies, however, may require that students be at their internships during University holidays, and this requirement may supersede GSSW's holiday policy.
 The agency should communicate this to students during the internship interview process.
 Students needing to take additional time off during their internships must discuss their requests with their field supervisor.
 See "Religious Accommodation Policy" for additional information.
 Students who are called to jury duty while in internship need to discuss their hours with their supervisor.

 Does a student need a car for an internship?

-Any accidents involving GSSW students while participating in an internship should be reported to the GSSW Field Office (email@example.com or 303-871-2844) and Campus Safety (303-871-2334) for appropriate reporting within the University of Denver.
+Any accidents involving a GSSW student while participating in an internship should be reported to the GSSW Field Office (firstname.lastname@example.org or 303-871-2844) and Campus Safety (303-871-2334) for appropriate reporting within the University of Denver.